zhw2590582/ArtPlayer/packages/artplayer-react/README.md

 # artplayer-react

-Artplayer React Component, It is recommended to package itself according to actual business needs.
+React Component for Artplayer, It is recommended to package itself according to actual business needs.

 ## Demo